Raghuveeraduri/Legal-Bharat-GPT/README.md

 - **Legal Information:** Access a wealth of legal information, explanations, and references to stay informed about legal matters.

-- **Document Generation:** Create customized legal documents, such as contracts and agreements, quickly and efficiently.

 - **Expert Guidance:** Get expert guidance and advice on legal issues, although it's important to note that this should not replace consultation with a qualified attorney for complex legal matters.

 - **Privacy and Compliance Support:** Ensure that your business or personal affairs comply with relevant laws and regulations.